ericamlucas/ericamlucas.github.io/_pages/research.md

 # Solid Earth - Ice Sheet interactions
 ![image-right](/images/cryosphere2.jpg){: .align-right} I am presently incorporating heterogenous solid Earth structure that I imaged at the glacial basin and sub-basin scales during my Ph.D. into solid Earth – ice sheet models.
-An overarching goal of this work is to assess the sensitivity of GIA to heterogeneity in solid Earth structure.
+An overarching goal of this work is to assess the sensitivity of glacial isostatic adjustment to heterogeneity in solid Earth structure.
 With a focus on better constraining interactions between the solid Earth and ice sheets, my work has direct implications for improving the accuracy of global sea level projections in a changing climate.